kishore-s-gowda/fastreport/README.md

 ## Future works

 1. Optimization
 2. Add more functionality

 ## Drawbacks

 1. Not suitable for very large datasets
 2. Limited to existing users only

+## License

+© 2021 KISHORE S
+This repository is licensed under the MIT license.
+See LICENSE for details.